This post may contain affiliate links which won’t change your price but will share some commission.

 - How do I know that the chicken is cooked through?

-Alright, let’s try to answer some of the above questions/concerns.
+Let’s try to answer some of the above questions/concerns.

-When it comes to legs, should I use thighs, drumsticks or whole legs?
+When it comes to legs, should I use thighs, drumsticks, or whole legs?

 How long does it take to prep the chicken for the oven?